Pushed to Rush, FDA Head Says Feds Will Get Vaccine ‘Right'

 Meanwhile, a separate scientific panel was tackling the pressing question of who should first receive vaccinations when they become available in limited supply.

-The government’s Advisory Committee on Immunization Practices will make recommendations to the Centers for Disease Control and Prevention on shots to fight the disease, which has killed nearly 270,000 Americans.

-The White House did not immediately respond to requests for comment about the meeting with the FDA's Hahn and his future at the agency.
+The White House did not respond to requests for comment about the meeting with Hahn and his future at the agency.
 But many aides to the president recognize that it would look especially bad for Trump to lose Hahn on the cusp of vaccine authorization.
-And some expressed concern Tuesday that the White House meeting was even happening, for fear that it could undercut efforts to frame the vaccine as a positive part of Trump’s legacy.

-But the president has been fuming since he lost his reelection bid and believes that, had a pair of drug companies released data showing that their vaccines were effective before Election Day, he would have have won.
-He has complained repeatedly about not getting the credit he believes he deserves for the vaccine development.
+The president has been fuming about the pace of the vaccine approval process since he lost his reelection bid and believes that, had Pfizer and Moderna released data showing their vaccines were effective before Election Day, he would have have won the race.
+He has also complained repeatedly about not getting the credit he believes he deserves for the vaccines' development and has urged reporters not to give President-elect Joe Biden credit for what has happened on Trump's watch.

-A scientific researcher and former hospital executive, Hahn has clashed with Trump repeatedly amid the president's unsubstantiated suspicions that FDA scientists were working to undermine him.

 In October, Hahn published strict FDA safety guidelines that effectively closed the door on Trump’s goal of delivering a vaccine by Election Day.
 And he has repeatedly testified to Congress that “science, not politics,” would determine when a vaccine was made available.

+Only an outside panel of independent experts can peek at the study data and determine when enough has accumulated to warrant FDA submission.
+Pfizer submitted its vaccine application on Nov.
+20th and rival Moderna did the same on Monday.

+The FDA has scheduled public meetings for Dec.
+10 and Dec.
+17 to review each vaccine and is expected to make decisions on whether to grant their use before the end of the year.

-Trump's anger with the FDA and drug companies only escalated after the election, according to White House aides and a Republican close to White House who spoke on condition of anonymity to discuss private conversations.
+While Trump's anger with the FDA has been percolating for months, it escalated after the election, according to White House aides and a Republican close to the White House who spoke on condition of anonymity to discuss private conversations.

-For months, he has told friends that he believes Hahn slowed down or undersold the benefits of other therapeutics — including blood plasma — despite evidence to the contrary — and has “never been on the team.”
-He has also claimed both privately and publicly that drug companies are punishing him for his efforts to lower prescription drug prices, and has made unsupported allegations that Pfizer and others have formed an informal Deep State-like cabal with the FDA and the media to hurt him.
+Trump has told friends that he believes Hahn slowed down or undersold the benefits of other therapeutics — despite evidence to the contrary — and has “never been on the team.”
+And Trump has claimed both privately and publicly that drug companies are punishing him for his efforts to lower prescription drug prices, and has made unsupported allegations that they have formed an informal Deep State-like cabal with the FDA and the media to hurt him.

 Meanwhile, the administration has invited leading vaccine manufacturers, distributors and others to a “vaccine summit” next week.
 Not all invited companies have committed to attending for fear of being perceived as overtly political or being subjected to Trump's attacks.